When and Where Do Most Accidents Take Place?

 The National Safety Council notes that the peak time for crashes occurs between 4:00 p.m. and 7:59 p.m. local time, but the times change seasonally.
 During the spring and summer, crashes peak between 8:00 p.m. and 11:59 p.m.
 In the summer, crashes that are not fatal tend to peak between noon and 3:59 p.m.

-Car accidents tend to follow predictable patterns, with late afternoons and early evenings being the most common times.
-Crashes also occur more frequently on weekends and holidays.
-Certain types of collisions are more likely to happen at specific times of day.
+Car accidents tend to follow predictable patterns, with late afternoons and early evenings being the common times for them to occur.
+Crashes also happen more frequently on weekends and holidays.
+Certain types of collisions are more likely to occur at specific times of day.

 How Timing And Location Can Impact An Injury Claim